-I am Associate Professor and Associate Dean Research at the Law School, the University of New South Wales (UNSW), Sydney.
-I hold a BA/LLB (Hons) from the University of Melbourne and completed my PhD thesis on the judicialization of religion in Indonesia at the same university.
-My research contributes to the field of Asian Legal Studies, with a concentration on Comparative Constitutional Law; Law and Development; and Law and Religion.
-My research has a particular focus on Southeast Asia, where I have conducted extensive socio-legal field research.
+My research contributes to the field of Asian Legal Studies, with a concentration on Comparative Constitutional Law; Law and Society; and Law and Religion.
+My research has a particular focus on Southeast Asia, where I conduct socio-legal field research.

 I am the sole Chief Investigator on an ARC Discovery Grant on "Constitutional Change in Authoritarian Regimes" (2018-2021).
 This study builds on two of my previous major research projects: my doctoral research on courts and religion in Indonesia, and my postdoctoral research on religion and the courts in Myanmar, and on constitutions and the courts in Southeast Asia.

-My research has been published in leading academic journals including the International Journal of Constitutional Law, the Oxford Journal of Legal Studies, the Sydney Law Review, and Asian Studies Review.
-My books include The Constitution of Myanmar (2019); and Law and Religion in Indonesia (2014).
-My edited books include The Politics of Courts: Judicial Reform and Legal Culture in Indonesia (CUP 2019); Islam and the State in Myanmar (OUP 2016); and The Business of Transition (CUP 2017).
+My research has been published in leading academic journals including the Law & Society Review, International Journal of Constitutional Law, the Oxford Journal of Legal Studies and the Journal of Contemporary Asia.
+My books include The Constitution of Myanmar (2019, shortlisted for the Australian Legal Research Awards); and Law and Religion in Indonesia (2014).
+My edited books include Women and the Judiciary in the Asia Pacific (CUP 2021), The Politics of Courts: Judicial Reform and Legal Culture in Indonesia (CUP 2019); Islam and the State in Myanmar (OUP 2016); and The Business of Transition (CUP 2017).

-I teach in the areas of administrative law, constitutional law, comparative law, law and religion, Indonesian law and Asian legal systems.
+I teach in the areas of public law, constitution-making, comparative law, law and religion, law and development, Indonesian law and Asian legal systems.

 About this blog